samply/headlights/README.md

     command: bash -c 'npm i @playwright/test@1.57.0 && npx playwright test'
 ```

 When writing new tests it is recommended to install Playwright on your machine for a better developer experience.
 To do so first run `npm install` in the root of the repository and then run `npx playwright install`.
 The latter will download browser binaries to your computer and install system dependencies.
 Playwright officially supports Windows, Mac and Ubuntu/Debian.
 On other Linux distributions it may fail to install system dependencies but it might still work.
-On Arch Linux for example Chromium and Firefox tests work despite missing dependencies but Safari does not.
+On Arch Linux for example, Chromium and Firefox tests work despite missing dependencies but Safari does not.

 Once Playwright is installed on your machine you can use UI Mode: